julien-nc/integration_ovh/README.md

 # [OVH AI](https:///) integration in Nextcloud

 This app adds:
-* A SpeechToText provider using Whisper
 * A Text processing provider
-* An Image generation provider

 ## Ethical AI Rating
 ### Rating: 🟡